-A shipping container is a valuable investment in quality.
+A shipping container is a valuable investment that will pay in dividends for years.
 Let’s say that you run a construction company, and you’re looking for on-site storage.
-You need to make sure that your shipping container is weatherproof, durable, and resistant to corrosion.
-And if you’re looking to build a shipping container home?
-You need to be able to customize it, so it’s habitable.
+Ensure that your shipping container is able to withstand harsh weather conditions, built to last, and won't succumb to corrosion.
+What if you’re looking to build a shipping container home instead?
+It's important that you can modify it to your liking.

 Scenario 1: Your Business Needs Extra Storage

 Let’s say that you’re a small business or retail franchise owner with extra inventory.
 A weatherproof shipping container is a great option for on-site storage.The decision of whether to rent or buy your container depends on your core business and your goals.
 How much do you expect your business to grow?
 How quickly does inventory move?
 How much space do you anticipate needing?

 If you’re not sure how to answer these questions, your best bet is probably to rent your container on a monthly basis.
 This pricing model will give you enough flexibility to make upgrades, as needed.

 If your storage needs are predictable, and you know your storage needs past the next 3 years, the better option is to buy.
 After 3 years, it becomes more expensive to rent than to own your shipping container.

 Keep in mind too, that if you pay for a storage container that you aren’t using, you may end up losing a lot money!
 Before making an investment—either renting or buying—plan as far as you can in advance.
 Aim to gain a predictable picture over your storage needs.

 If you're involved in the construction sector, it's likely you'll need some extra storage space every now and then.
 While it may be tempting to purchase a shipping container, this is actually more cost-effective in the long run and you can always sell it on to other contractors in your network.

 But what happens to your shipping container when you’re in-between jobs?
 Or what if your job site needs something bigger or smaller than the units that you own?